September 21, 2021 by John Fernandez

 Sleep Apnea and Treatment Options

 To diagnose disorders such as obstructive sleep apnea, parasomnia and narcolepsy, a sleep study commonly is prescribed.
 The 18 million Americans with obstructive sleep apnea stop and start breathing numerous times while asleep, causing heavy snoring, morning headache, sore throat and daytime drowsiness.

 “More than 80 percent of people with sleep apnea are overweight, so losing weight usually is the first step in the treatment process,” Dr. Tabak said.

 Continuous positive airway pressure (CPAP), which keeps the airways open, is the most common treatment for sleep apnea.
 Dr. Tabak says surgery to remove obstructions is an option for some people and those with mild to moderate sleep apnea can get relief by wearing an adjustable dental appliance.

-A small percentage of people with moderate to severe sleep apnea who are unable to use CPAP may be candidates for an implantable neurostimulator.
+A small percentage of people with moderate to severe sleep apnea, who are unable to use CPAP, may be candidates for an implantable neurostimulator.
 The small device, implanted in the chest area, stimulates the tongue at the back of the throat during sleep to clear the blockage caused by the tongue.
-This procedure was approved by the FDA in 2014 is performed by a specially trained otolaryngologist at South Miami Hospital.
+This procedure was approved by the FDA in 2014.

 It’s important to make sleep a priority and get proper treatment if a sleep disorder is preventing you from getting healthy, regular sleep, Dr. Tabak says.
 “Studies show us that sleep is a highly active brain process and is necessary for healthy brain function,” he added.
 “While we sleep, our brain rests and resets in order to process and store the information and memories from the day.”